Quantco/ndonnx/refactoring.md

 [motivation]: #motivation

-The implementation discussed in the prior art section provides very few statically verifiable guarantees.
+The implementation discussed in the prior art section provides very few statically verifiable guarantees and implements its own value propagation rather than relying on Spox for it.
-This is undesirable, given the foundational nature of this library and the longevity of the created artifacts.
+The former point is undesirable, given the foundational nature of this library and the longevity of the created artifacts.
+The latter point duplicates efforts and complicates the code base of ndonnx.
 The goal of the design presented attempts to be fully array-api compliant (with the exception of complex data types), thoroughly typed, and well maintainable by utilizing common design patterns found in Python (namely linear inheritance and use of reflective dunder-methods).

 # Design overview